Minnesota Modification of Decrees or Other Court Orders

 A modification of a divorce decree in Minnesota is a court order altering the terms of the original divorce decree due to a change in circumstances of the parties.
-The most common modifications are those pertaining to child custody, parenting time, and child support.
+The most common modifications are those pertaining to child custody, parenting time, child support, and spousal support.

 Reasons Child Custody May Be Modified in Minnesota